Porcelain tile: Use

+Porcelain tiles are significantly harder and more abrasion resistant than other types of ceramic tiles and consequently are often selected for more challenging environments.

-The wear rating of the tile can be graded from zero to five according to the ISO 10545-7 (also ASTM C1027) test for surface abrasion resistance of glazed tile, and this can be used to determine suitability for various end-use conditions.
+The wear rating of the tile can be graded from zero to five according to methods defined in ISO 10545-7 and ASTM C1027 for surface abrasion resistance of glazed tile, and this can be used to determine suitability for various end-use conditions.